Sector grants

 Agency: Indigenous Land & Sea Corporation

-National – Rural Procedural Grants Program – ALWAYS OPEN
+National – Rural Procedural Grants Program – ONGOING

 This program aims to support procedural GPs who work in rural & remote areas to: